Supported protocols in InfluxDB

-InfluxDB support for the Prometheus remote read and write API adds the following HTTP endpoints to InfluxDB:
+InfluxDB support for the Prometheus remote read and write API adds the following two HTTP endpoints to the InfluxDB httpd handler:

 /api/v1/prom/read /api/v1/prom/write Additionally, there is a /metrics endpoint configured to produce default Go metrics in Prometheus metrics format.

-The UDP Input A note on UDP/IP OS buffer sizes Some operating systems (most notably, Linux) place very restrictive limits on the performance of UDP protocols.
+The UDP Input A note on UDP/IP OS Buffer sizes Some operating systems (most notably, Linux) place very restricive limits on the performance of UDP protocols.
 It is highly recommended that you increase these OS limits to at least 25MB before trying to run UDP traffic to your instance.
 25MB is just a recommendation, and should be adjusted to be inline with your read-buffer plugin setting.

 Linux Check the current UDP/IP receive buffer default and limit by typing the following commands:

 Thank you for your feedback!

 Thank you for being part of our community!

 We welcome and encourage your feedback and bug reports for InfluxDB and this documentation.